Terminology

 Business User

-A non-technical individual who interacts with pre-built Universal Workers via chat.
+A non-technical individual who interacts with pre-built AI Workers via chat.
 Users don’t modify logic, skills, or memory—they access existing functionality and can upload context (files, URLs) at runtime.

 Builder

 A technical or advanced user who creates, edits, and configures Workers.
-Builders use tools like the Universal Worker Builder and Canvas to define skills, behavior, and integrations.
+Builders use tools like the AI Worker Builder and Canvas to define skills, behavior, and integrations.

 Admin